mohitpai/journey-optimizer.en/help/using/web/create-web.md

 ## Create a web campaign {#create-web-campaign}

+>[!CONTEXTUALHELP]
+>id="ajo_web_surface"
+>title="Define a web surface"
+>abstract="A web surface can match a single page URL or multiple pages, allowing you to deliver content modifications across one or several web pages."

 To start building your web experience through a campaign, follow the steps below.

 1. Create a campaign.
 [Learn more](../campaigns/create-campaign.md)